 Most of your customers will shut down in less than four weeks.
-If you are chasing your 2015 sales numbers, you need to return from this holiday weekend highly energetic, focused and ready to sprint to the finish line.
+If you are chasing this year’s sales numbers, you need to return from this holiday weekend highly energetic, focused and ready to sprint to the finish line.

 The other reality is that the new year is less than 45 days away.

 The one thing I learned is that it is crucial to start the year off strong as this allows you (the heads of sales, sales manager or sales rep) the ability to drive your business without constantly answering the question, “why aren’t your sales on track?”
-Far too many companies will spend the first quarter answering questions to senior management as to why sales aren’t coming in rather than focusing on executing their business plans.
+Far too many companies will spend the first quarter answering senior management questions about why sales aren’t coming in rather than focusing on executing their business plans.